0xrawsec/whids/README.md

 **IMPORTANT:** this README and other documentation is not updated to reflect the changes made to latest beta releases (as a lot of changes happened).
-All this will be updated in time when a stable version will be released.
+All this will be updated in time when a stable version will be released (see [Roadmap until next release](#roadmap-until-next-release)).
 Feel free to run beta releases on your own and ask questions if you need help.

 <p align="center">
   <img src="./doc/img/logo.png" alt="logo" width="40%">